betomoedano/ChatApp/README.md

 Expo SDK and libreries are always updating their versions and deprecating others. before installing the libreries run.

 ```
 yarn add expo@latest
 ```

 Next you can run:

 ```
 npx expo install
 ```

-older versions of `react-native-gifted-chat` have a bug. make sure you have the latest.
+Older versions of `react-native-gifted-chat` have a some issues. make sure you have the latest.

 ```
 npx expo install react-native-gifted-chat@latest
 ```

 Expo will show you what dependencies need to be updated.
 Install the dependencies expo suggest you.
 It is possible that there is cache and you have to run.

 ```
 yarn start --reset-cache
 ```